Residence Life Frequently Asked Questions

 When will I find out about where I am living?

 The entire assignment process is completed over the summer and students should receive their assignment letter by late July.
-The assignment letter includes specific apartment information (single or double room, apartment number, etc..) as well as names, addresses and telephone numbers of roommates/apartment mates.
+The assignment letter includes specific apartment information (single or double room, apartment number, etc..) as well as names, addresses and e-mail addresses of roommates/apartment mates.

 Can I see my room before moving in?

 Many of our rooms are in use during the summer for the pre-college program, other academic programs, maintenance and upkeep; therefore rooms are not available for viewing or measuring prior to check in.

 Why did I get a double when I requested a single?